vapor-ware/synse-emulator-plugin/README.md

 If you just want to run the binary, `make build` will output the `emulator` binary into the `build/` subdirectory.
 The plugin will need some configuration before it can run successfully.
 To find out more on how plugins are configured, see the [Synse SDK](https://github.com/vapor-ware/synse-sdk).
-The configurations you need are provided here in the `config/` directory.
+The configurations you need are provided here in the `config/device` directory.
 While there are multiple ways that the configuration can be passed to the plugin, the easiest way is simply via environment variable
 ```
-PLUGIN_DEVICE_CONFIG=config ./build/emulator
+PLUGIN_DEVICE_CONFIG=config/device ./build/emulator
 ```
 This will run the plugin, at which point you should see info and debug level output similar to